cbernardo/libIGES/README.md

+10 Oct 2015
+  + Install targets have been created; in a Release build the libraries, headers, and idf2igs tool can be installed to a staging directory.
+  + Headers have been reorganized; the DLL wrapper headers are now in include/api.
+  + A static library target has been created; configure with -DSTATIC_IGES to build a static library.

 2 Oct 2015
   + Finished basic DLL wrapper routines and conversion of all tools and test programs to use the DLL wrapper.
 The code now compiles